JTailor87/ABSA_web/README.md

 - Cucumber html report will be found here `target/cucumber-reports.html`
 - Extent report wil be found here `target/SparkReport 29-Nov-23 10-26-28/Reports/Spark.html`
   <span style="color:red; font-weight:bold">NOTE:</span> <span style="color:yellow">The date in the path will change.
 Always do mvn clean and then run the tests.</span>
+- If any test case fails, the screenshot of that instance will capture in the report.